All Episodes

 We didn't know.

-The source approached us with a document, the Supreme Court protects the rights of journalists to print documents that sources send them.
+The Supreme Court protects the rights of journalists to print documents that sources send them.

 Look at the case of the Hunter Biden laptop issue.

-I am a talk show host.
+Even though I am a member of the press, I am a talk show host.

-I do straight news, I do investigative reporting, uh I give my opinion, uh we talk about every issue, culture, sports, you name it.
+We talk about every issue, culture, sports, you name it.

-I'm like an entire newspaper, so that's why when people Oh, you don't call yourself a journalist.
+So that's why when people, oh, you don't call yourself a journalist.

 No, I'm not a journalist, but journalism is part of what I do.

-We even have a court precedent involving both those papers, uh they're called the Pentabuck Pentagon Papers case stolen material that they ended up printing.
+They're called the Pentagon Papers case stolen material that they ended up printing.

-But my lawyer looking out for my best interest said, here's the problem.
+But my lawyer, looking out for my best interest, said, here's the problem.

-Uh you're not uh you're not even allowed to have it in your possession as a citizen, as a as a member of the press I am, but he said they're not going to care in your case.
+You're not even allowed to have it in your possession as a citizen, as a member of the press, I am.

 Well, I think that's a fair point.

-So the judge except The judge made the right call here.
+The judge made the right call here.

-The judge was a hundred percent right.
+The judge was 100% right.

 Keep going.

-That's a great things take a crazy turn.
+Things take a crazy turn.

-After that happened, the FBI, Department of Justice, Southern District of New York, went to Microsoft and and got a gag order on Microsoft.
+After that happened, the FBI, Department of Justice, Southern District of New York, went to Microsoft and got a gag order on Microsoft.

 We use Microsoft for our emails, and a magistrate judge, that's a different judge, signed it.